epidemian/epidemian.github.io/_posts/2024-06-08-chatgpt-sucks-at-pangrams.md

 tags: random LLMs
 ---

-A chat with friends recently reminded me about pangrams, and what a cute little language curiosity they are.<span class="sidenote-number" /><span class="sidenote"> I also remembered that i never got a [self-enumerating pangram] generator to work.
+A chat with friends recently reminded me about pangrams, and what a cute little language curiosity they are.<span sidenote> I also remembered that i never got a [self-enumerating pangram] generator to work.
 I should give that another try!</span> I thought it would be fun play with ChatGPT and see if it could generate some good ones, expecting it to do quite well on this task.
-After all, <abbr title="Large Language Models">LLMs</abbr> should be excellent wordcels, right?<span class="sidenote-number" /><span class="sidenote"> That is, is there's one thing they should be very good at, that is verbal intelligence.
+After all, <abbr title="Large Language Models">LLMs</abbr> should be excellent wordcels, right?<span sidenote> That is, is there's one thing they should be very good at, that is verbal intelligence.
 Yeah, i know [this meme][wordcels vs shape rotators] of "shape rotators vs. wordcels" can be a bit cringy, but i honestly find these terms ironically endearing.</span> Well, it doesn't seem so.

 Just so we're on the same page: pangrams are phrases that use every letter of the alphabet.
 Even if you didn't know that definition, chances are you already knew of one such phrase: "the quick brown fox jumps over the lazy dog", which is typically used to showcase typographic fonts.